-The Rye Historic District Commission has seven members appointed by the Board of Selectmen for staggered three-year terms: Chair Philip D. Winslow (2017), Mae Bradshaw (2018), Leo Axtin (2018), Daryl Kent (2019), Chris Remick (2017) Karen Stewart (2019), and Selectmen's Representative Joseph Mills, Jr. (2017).
+The Rye Historic District Commission has seven members appointed by the Board of Selectmen for staggered three-year terms: Chair Mae Bradshaw (2018), Vice Chair, Karen Stewart (2019), Leo Axtin (2018), Daryl Kent (2019), Charlie Hoyt (2020) and Selectmen's Representative Craig Mussleman.
+There is one vacancy.
 The Commission also may have five alternate members appointed for staggered three-year terms.
-Currently the alternates are Thomas King (2019), and James Tegeder (2017) and John Loftus (2018).
+Currently the alternates are Thomas King (2019), and James Tegeder (2020) and John Loftus (2018).

 The Historic District Commission is a regulatory land use Commission which votes on exterior changes to the buildings, fencing and signage within the defined District.
-Citizen residing within the District wishing to construct, alter, repair, move, demolish or change the exterior of a structure, must obtain a Certificate of Approval from the Historic District Commission before obtaining any other building permits.
-An exception exists for repairs which replace like materials which only requires notification be given to the Commission.
+Citizens residing within the District wishing to construct, alter, repair, move, demolish or change the exterior of a structure, must obtain a Certificate of Approval from the Historic District Commission before obtaining any building permits.
+An exception exists for a repair which replaces like materials which only requires notification be given to the Commission.
 Applications for a Certificate of Approval may be obtained from the Office of the Building Inspector located at Town Hall.